 I love Mexico.
-I lived in Arizona for nearly a decade, just miles from Mexico, and one of our most recent guidebooks is on Mexico.
+One of our most recent guidebooks is on Mexico.
 I find myself constantly looking for any excuse to return.

 Last week, I found that excuse: two free round-trip tickets from Los Angeles to Loreto.
 There are a ton of specials run by Villa Del Palmar, the hotel where I was staying.
 Give them a call to see what they can do for you!

 Located in Baja Sur near Puerto Escondido, Loreto and its nearby islands have jaw-dropping scenery with hardly any tourists.

 For five beautiful days, I lounged on deserted white-sand beaches, swam with whales in the open ocean, cooked clams purchased from a local fishing village, and practiced my espanol.

 Planning a trip to Loreto?
 Here’s a breakdown of how to spend a perfect week in paradise.

 I took my best friend on this trip, and our days were spent mostly on tours with Wild Loreto, which were incredible.
 We snorkeled, saw whales and dolphins, lounged on deserted beaches, and enjoyed the stunning scenery.
 There’s not a whole lot going on as far as night life in Loreto, so spending our days as active as possible gave us time at night to just relax.

 Also, they feed you.
 The food and drinks at a resort like Villa del Palmar add up, so taking a tour that includes food was particularly great.

 Our favorite, food-wise, was the San Javier Mission tour, where we ate chilequiles, quesadillas, beans and cheese at a local restaurant.